Issaquah Is Growing Fast.

 I'm Kevin Nichols.
 My family chose Issaquah for its charm, good schools, connection to the environment, and sense of community.
 I'm personally invested in its future; I want my children to be able to afford a home here, just as my parents found their place within our community.
 I'm committed to creating diverse, attainable housing choices, ensuring Issaquah welcomes all generations.

-As a PhD engineer and a proven problem solver, what I will bring to Issaquah is a focus on sparking complex projects from idea to impactful reality, as I have consistently in my professional career.
+As a PhD scientist and a proven problem solver, what I will bring to Issaquah is a focus on sparking complex projects from idea to impactful reality, as I have consistently in my professional career.

 An example from my professional career:.